PMTCT & Care for the Pregnant Woman with HIV

 Discuss the unique needs of mothers and newborns related to HIV (IPE)

-Complete the Module
+Complete the Module Activities

 For the best experience, complete the self-paced activity in one session.
 Your progress through the self-paced module is not saved.
 Select the “Start Course” button below to begin.